kvnvallis/techdoc/quickref.md

 ## Bash

+* `Alt-B / Alt-F` : Back/forward one word
+* `Ctrl-K / Ctrl-U` : Cut from cursor to end/beginning of line
 * `if ./exitzero.sh ; then echo success; else echo nonzero; fi` : Return success if script runs __exit 0__
 * `2>&1` : Redirect stderr to stdout so error messages get sent to the same place as standard output
 * `<(echo 'file contents')` : Pass the output of a command to another command that expects a file